ocrampete16/go-manager/README.markdown

 There are no new concepts to learn.
 No pkgsets, environments, none of that.

+## What isn't done yet
+* automatically load the Go version saved in `.go-version`, if such a file exists.

 ## Installation
 ```
 git clone https://github.com/ocrampete16/go-manager.git ~/.go-manager